Design the Braze Joint to have proper clearance at braze temperature

-Thermal expansion is the material property of a volume change in response to changes in temperature.
+Thermal expansion when brazing is about the material property of a volume change in response to changes in temperature.
 The net volume growth over a given temperature is dependant on the initial volume of the component.
-So, for most common braze materials (copper, stainless steel, ceramics, etc), this expansion varies.
+Therefore, for most common braze materials (copper, stainless steel, ceramics to metal, aluminum, etc), this expansion varies.

 On the surface, brazing may seem like a simple process.
 Although some aspects are fundamental, the reality is that as materials and configurations become more complex, so does the underlying process.
 This is where Altair’s expertise in joint design, experience with fixturing, and precise process controls make the difference between a successful braze and scrap metal.